Islandora/islandora_bagit/README.txt

 described above to base your own on.
 If you write your own plugins, follow these
 guidelines:

-a) Begin plugin filenames with 'plugin_add' or 'plugin_copy_', depending on what type of plugin you are writing.
-Plugins must end in '.inc'.
+a) Begin plugin filenames with 'plugin_' and end in '.inc'.
 b) Every plugin has a function that is named the same as the filename prepended with 'islandora_bagit_', ending in '_init().'
 All init functions take $islandora_object and $tmp_ds_directory parameters.
-c) Plugins must complete all file writing and copying tasks before they return the file's source and destination paths to the Bagit module (in the case of datastream copy plugins) or return FALSE (in the case of file creation plugins).
+c) Plugins must complete all file writing and copying tasks before they return the file's source and destination paths to the Bagit module (in the case of datastream copy plugins).
 d) Plugins return FALSE if there is an error in copying or writing files.